kristianp335/JLRpoc/README.md

 To create the Display Page Template:
 1. Go to Design -> Page Template -> Design Page Template -> Add -> Choose Web Content Type and select appropriate Web Content Structure.
-2. Insert a 2- Grid Element and insert widget KnowledgeMenu widget (from Sample Category) on the left and insert Card fragment on the right.
+2. Insert a 2- Grid Element and insert widget KnowledgeMenu (from Sample Category) on the left and insert Card fragment on the right.
 3. Map Card attributes to the Web Content Structure fields.
+4. Setup display page template for the article:
+   Edit content article ->  Display Page Template -> Choose Specific Display Page Template and select the appropriate Display Page Template name.